aux-exchange/aux-exchange/README.md

 - Liquidity pool fees are set by the pool creator.
 AUX expects fees to range from 0 bps to 30 bps.
 All fees are retained by the liquidity providers.
-- Central limit order book fees are 2 bps for orders that take liquidity.
-AUX pays a 1 bp rebate for orders that add liquidity.
-1 bp is retained for the protocol.
+- Central limit order book fees are 0 bps for both maker and taker sides.
 - The AUX router does not charge any fees on top of the underlying liquidity pool or central limit order book fees.